 It’s easy to embrace the brave new world of smartphone payments when Square’s tiny contactless card reader allows an iPhone or iPad to accept tap n’ go payments.

 There are plenty of ways to put an iGadget to work in your business.
 Not only do iPads and iPhones make for great personal productivity tools, but they can also double as a fully blown Point of Sale system – either sitting on the counter in your retail store, or living in your pocket when you’re doing business on the move.

-A traditional Point of Sale system and merchant facilities can come at considerable expense, making it difficult for small businesses to step up in the...
+A traditional Point of Sale system and merchant facilities can come at considerable expense, making it difficult for small businesses to...
 Read More